xinbin/notes/README.md

 Creating this space to store documents that can be described as notes, resource links, and otherwise hoarding of data of the digital kind.

 ## TODO
-Since there is only one document atm, I will not bother with structure. yet.nnnnn
+Since there is only one document atm, I will not bother with structure. yet...

 ## Map